 Photo of guides

 People want to see who they’re going to spend the day or days with.
 The photos of guides should show some personality.
-Make sure people know that they’re going to be in good hands, and with someone who seems fun.
+Make sure people know that they’re going to be in good hands with someone who seems fun.
 The photos should show that guides are friendly, un-intimidating, and experts of their craft!
-Here’s a great example from our client Downstream Adventures.
+Here’s a great example from our client Downstream Adventures(opens in a new tab).

-These are photos of the two founders, next to the photos on the site, they have bios.
+These are photos of the two founders, and next to the photos on the site, they have bios.
 The photos show passion and expertise.

 Photos of guides interacting with guests

 It’s of course necessary to also show guides and travelers interacting.
 Website visitors should be sure that the experience will be personal and engaging, not just a stranger repeating the same thing every day to a different group of people.
-Here’s an example from TourismTiger’s client Flying Bike Tours.
+Here’s an example from our client Flying Bike Tours(opens in a new tab).
 This gives website visitors an idea of the expertise their tour operator will have.
 You can see two guests attentively listening to what the tour guide is showing them.

 Show what makes you special

 There are so many tour companies, and you have to stand out.
 Your website’s photos should show why you’re special.
-For example, TourismTiger’s client Aloha Kayaks Maui offers kayak and snorkel tours in Hawaii.
+For example, our client Aloha Kayaks Maui(opens in a new tab) offers kayak and snorkel tours in Hawaii.
 Travelers get to see amazing marine wildlife on their tours, so of course this is something they should show off on their website.
 Their photos show not only people on the tours, but the guests seeing incredible Hawaii wildlife during the experience.

 Here are a couple of examples: